RETHERA BRANDTI EUTELES Jordan, 1937

 ADULT BIOLOGY

-Does not overlap with subsp. brandti.
-Found in hilly steppe and desert-edge vegetation in dense but local populations at between 1500 and 2500m altitude.
+May merge with subsp. brandti in central Iran.
+Found in hilly steppe and desert-edge vegetation in dense but local populations at between 1000 and 2500m altitude.

 FLIGHT-TIME